 Exposure to lead can result in neurotoxic and developmental effects.
 The primary receptors of concern are children, whose nervous systems are still undergoing development and who also exhibit behavioral tendencies that increase their likelihood of exposure (e.g., pica).
-These effects may occur at exposures so low that they may be considered to have no threshold, and are evaluated based on a blood lead level (rather than an external dose as reflected in the RfD/RfC methodology).
+These effects may occur at exposures so low that they may be considered to have no threshold and are evaluated based on a blood lead level (rather than an external dose as reflected in the RfD/RfC methodology).
 Therefore, US EPA views it to be inappropriate to develop noncarcinogenic "safe" exposure levels (i.e., RfDs) for lead.
 Instead, US EPA's lead assessment workgroup has recommended the use of the IEUBK model that relates measured lead concentrations in environmental media with an estimated blood-lead level for assessing risks to residential receptors (US EPA 2016h).
 The model is used to calculate a blood lead level in children when evaluating residential land use and in adults (based on a pregnant mother's capacity to contribute to fetal blood lead levels).
 However, US EPA recommends the use of the Adult Lead Methodology (ALM) for adults in evaluating occupational scenarios at sites where access by children is reliably restricted (US EPA 2016h).
-The NMED SSLs presented in Appendix A include default values for lead that were calculated by using the US EPA methodologies to backcalculate a soil concentration for each receptor that would not result in an estimated blood-lead concentration of 10 micrograms per deciliter (μg/dL) or greater (residential adult of 400 mg/kg and industrial and construction worker of 800 mg/kg).
+The NMED default values for lead are calculated using the US EPA methodologies to back-calculate a soil concentration for each receptor that would not result in an estimated blood-lead concentration of 10 micrograms per deciliter (μg/dL) or greater (residential adult of 400 mg/kg and industrial and construction worker of 800 mg/kg).
 If the screening levels for lead are exceeded, it is recommended that site-specific bioavailability of lead using the US EPA's in-vitro bioaccessibility assay for lead be used to refine the screening levels.
 Note that if site-specific screening levels are defined, the exposure to a typical/hypothetical child resident must not have an estimated risk exceeding 5%, or a resulting blood lead level of more than 10 μg/dL (US EPA 2016h).
+Note that the evaluation of lead is an independent evaluation and a hazard quotient should not be calculated and added to the overall site hazard index.